Understanding Psychosomatic Disorders

 Positive affirmation can decrease the stress levels of a patient, keeping them in a place where they feel safe to express their symptoms freely and without judgement.
 In the context of patients with psychosomatic disorders, this is particularly important considering the already present psychological sensitivities.

-Another review published in MDPIs Healthcare discusses how factors like to use their best medical judgement when making a diagnosis.
+Another review published in MDPIs Healthcare discusses how factors like strict adherence to clinical guidelines and financial pressures can hinder the ability of a doctor to use their best medical judgement when making a diagnosis.

 Although guidelines are essential for clinical practice, they work with a disclaimer that a doctor’s own judgement is essential for each unique situation.
 No two patients are the same, even if both present very similar symptoms.
 The importance of exploring the right avenues for diagnosis depends on the patient’s ‘story’.